Welcome to The University Corporation (TUC)!

 Employees who are unable to vote during non-work hours may arrange in advance to take up to two hours off from work with pay to vote in a public election.
 These two hours must be taken at either the beginning or the end of the workday.
 In order to qualify, you must obtain approval from your supervisor at least two working days in advance

 4.9 Employee Parking

-The University requires parking on campus to be paid.
-Employees may purchase parking permits at the beginning of each semester/summer session or eligible employees may purchase a year-round permit through pre-tax payroll deductions.
+TUC requires parking on campus to be paid by the employee.
+Benefited employees may purchase parking permits at the beginning of each semester or annually through pre-tax payroll deductions.
 Additionally, daily permits are available at campus entrances.
 Please be advised that the University enforces parking regulations; violators will be cited.